Skip to main content

 The decision to begin a journey of hormonal optimization is a deeply personal one, often born from a feeling that your body’s systems are no longer communicating effectively.
 You may feel a decline in vitality, a loss of strength, or a pervasive fatigue that sleep does not resolve.

-When low testosterone is identified as a contributor, the prospect of (TRT) can offer a sense of hope for reclaiming your functional self.
+When low testosterone is identified as a contributor, the prospect of testosterone replacement therapy (TRT) can offer a sense of hope for reclaiming your functional self.
 For individuals who also manage a heart condition, this hope is understandably coupled with a layer of caution.
 The conversation about TRT must therefore begin with a clear-eyed understanding of how this powerful hormone interacts with the cardiovascular system.

 Your heart, blood vessels, and blood form a complex, dynamic network.
 Introducing any new therapeutic agent requires a careful consideration of its effects on this system.
 Testosterone is a profoundly anabolic hormone, meaning it promotes building and growth within the body.
 This includes its influence on red blood cell production, muscle mass, and even fluid balance.